testgram/docs.testgram.ai/docs/world/privacy.md

 ## tl;dr
 - We take our data practice *super* seriously.
 - Testgram is focused on aggregate data, not user-specific data.
-- This means we care about the fact that users on average type an email address in the login page, not the email address itself.
+- This means we observe that users are typing something that looks like an email address in the login page, not the actual email address itself.
 - The data that reaches our servers cannot be reverse engineered to replicate the user’s exact session or identify who the user was.
+This is because we don't collect or have that data ourselves.
 - Testgram collects DOM-level information, not user-level information. (eg. the structure of the page, element attributes, etc.)
 - We're really just developers trying to build something useful for ourselves and our dev community.
 We don't want your customer data.